streamingfast/dauth/README.md

 ### Plugins

 An auth plugin will take as input the incoming HTTP Headers, as well as the ip address, and will return trusted headers.
 How the plugin determine which header to keep or trust is up to the implementation.
 The plugin is configured via a specific DSN.
-We currently support 2 plugins
+We currently support 3 plugins

 - Trusted Plugin: `trust://`
 - GRPC Plugin: `grpc://hostname:port`
+- Null Plugin: `null://`

 *Trusted Plugin*